-There are no quantities of flammable substances necessitating being kept securely locked in a metal cabinet.
+There are very small quantities (usually below 500 ml) of flammable substances necessitating being kept securely locked in a metal flame-proof cabinet, marked as such.

 The purpose of risk assessment is to identify hazards and evaluate any associated risks.
 Specific Risk Assessments, which the School must have in place under current regulations are: